 The best resource to utilize when shopping for houses is your real estate agent.
 A top agent will be able to setup a customized search that is tied directly into the local multiple listing service (MLS) or they’ll have an accurate house search on their website – and the agent will utilize data to guide you about pricing of a specific property.
 For example, buyers who’re looking for Palos Verdes Peninsula or South bay beach cities’ homes for sale are able to use our website, which has several home search features which are updated from the local MLS every 15 minutes!
 You won’t miss out on a property that was listed one day because you don’t see it until the next day!
 On our website, you can also make a custom search based on specific streets or an area not bound by city or mls areas.
 You can use the polygon map search!

 Make sure you are also communicating your specific wants and needs to your buyer’s agent while also viewing homes on the internet.
 Why?
-Agents, like Donna and Carol, network with other agents and brokers!
-For example, we network weekly with agents from many different brokerages and also meet with a group within all the RE/Max Estate Properties offices.
+Agents, like Donna, network with other agents and brokers!
+For example, I network weekly with agents from many different brokerages and also meet with a group within all the RE/Max Estate Properties offices.
 This is important because we are hearing about homes that are coming up for sale, which may not be on the market for months, but we know a Seller(s) may sell now if a buyer is brought to them.
 Networking agents also find out about homes which will never make it on the MLS or the other syndicate websites like Zillow.
 Often times, these are some of the best values because there will not be multiple competitive offers.